 Make sure you take good care of your hot tub.
 Manufacturers of swim spas in Ontario recommend a weekly cleaning of the hot tub so that the shell and all other components remain hygienic enough for use.
-You can either undertake the cleaning yourself or call-in experts for cleaning your hot tub every week.
-Regular cleaning will help you keep the water clean, clear and odour free.
+You can either undertake the cleaning yourself or call in experts to clean your hot tub every week.
+Regular cleaning will help you keep the water clean, clear, and odor-free.

 Monitor the Temperature of Water